mharen/mharen.github.io/blog/2011/2011-03-feature-complete-vs-complete-features.md

 Apple captured the market with a holistically better device and waited to release non-core functionality like copy-paste until they could give it the attention it needed.
 With the possible exception of call quality, they have since addressed all the issues I listed above and brought awesome new things to the mobile world like the highly lucrative AppStore.

 I’ve come to develop a lot of respect for companies/projects/people that show restraint when building things instead of adding whatever random people ask for or what looks neat.
-This is why <strong>I now realize how important mission statements are</strong>—not just for a business but for a product.
+This is why **I now realize how important mission statements are**—not just for a business but for a product.
 You need something to guide your decisions when relentless uncertainty arises.

 At a recent internal product launch at Rovisys I was quoted in a presentation as having said “you can do anything with software.”
 I insisted that the slide be revised to include the rest of my sentence:
 <blockquote>

-<strong>“You can do anything with software *but that doesn’t mean you should*.”</strong></blockquote>
+**“You can do anything with software *but that doesn’t mean you should*.”**</blockquote>

 ---